- Get Started

 - Write Code

-This little iOS app packs a power punch in metacognition and informal learning that can have a long reach, because it uses Tin Can.
+This little iOS app packs a power punch in metacognition and informal learning that can have a long reach, because it uses xAPI.
 Tappestry encourages people to reflect on their daily experiences to sort out what they did and how they learned from it.
 The app collects what was learned, photos, people involved, ratings, and categories.
 It also connects to social networks.
-Each Tappestry entry creates a Tin Can statement that is sent to our Cloud LRS with the noun, verb, object and extension information for each event.
+Each Tappestry entry creates a xAPI statement that is sent to our Cloud LRS with the noun, verb, object and extension information for each event.

 Learning events in Tappestry are shared among the person’s social connections in the app, or publicly.
 One use for this is a community of practice, where members are all passionate about the topic and curious to see what activities and content their peers are finding the most valuable.
 The statements of these events could be shared to any other LRS and analyzed to help the person start learning from where they are, rather than starting from the beginning and repeating information because one system is unaware of the other.